Here's a quick overview of frequently asked questions. For more information, please contact us.

 The CAL, or Client Access License, is a user subscription allowing you to connect directly to the Devolutions Server through our web application.
 Please note that only password management is currently available with the web-based Devolutions Server application.

-The Corporate Edition subscription allows you to create one instance of Devolutions Server for up to 50 users and it includes 5 Client Access Licenses.
+The Corporate Edition subscription allows you to create one instance of Devolutions Server for up to 50 users.

 The Platinum Edition subscription allows you to create unlimited instances of Devolutions Server for an unlimited number of users.